- CAD Options Overview

 Click OK to save your changes.

-AutoCAD or F/X CAD 2015 and Older: Executable File Settings
+AutoCAD or F/X CAD 2015: Executable File Settings

 The Executable File Settings dialog box will open.
 Here, you can select from among several options for loading Land F/X and OpenDCL.